Anu1316/US-Loan-Analysis/README.md

 Loan Grades:
 Most loans fall under grades B (30.46%) and A (24.8%), which are considered low-to-moderate risk.
 Higher-risk grades like F and G make up a very small fraction, showing limited exposure to high-risk borrowers.

+💰 Financial Overview
+Total Loan Amount Issued:
+The total loan disbursal stands at $146 million, reflecting a robust lending program.

+Annual Income Insights:
+The average annual income of borrowers is around $69.8K, and the average loan-to-income ratio is 7.89, suggesting a moderate borrowing level relative to income.